-Delegator: Local Government Express Power to Delegate: Express Power or Duty Delegated: Local Government Act 1995: s 5.42 Delegation of some powers or duties to the CEO. s 5.43 Limitations on delegations to the CEO.
-Local Government Act 1995: s 6.49 Agreement as to payment of rates and service charges Delegate: Chief Executive Officer Function: Authority to make an agreement with a person for the payment of rates or service charges [s 6.49] Council Conditions on this Delegation: This Delegation must be exercised in accordance with Council Policies: Recovery of Rates and Service Charges Financial Hardship Express Power to Sub-Delegate: Local Government Act 1995: s 5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: Director Corporate Services Manager Finance Manager Financial Services CEO Conditions on this Sub-Delegation: Each person to whom a power or duty is delegated must keep records in accordance with regulations in relation to the exercise of the power or the discharge of the duty.
-Conditions on the CEO delegation also apply to the sub-delegation.
-Compliance Links: Council Policies: Recovery of Rates and Service Charges Financial Hardship Record Keeping: Delegations exercised are to be recorded in the Town's document management system.
+Delegator Local Covernment

+Delegator: Local Government

+Express Power to Local Government Act 1995:

+Delegate: s 5.42 Delegation of some powers or duties to the CEO.

+s 5.43 Limitations on delegations to the CEO.

+Express Power or Local Government Act 1995:

+Duty Delegated: s 6.49 Agreement as to payment of rates and service charges

+Delegate: Chief Executive Officer

+Function: 1.
+Authority to make an agreement with a person for the

+payment of rates or service charges [s 6.49]

+Council Conditions on This Delegation must be exercised in accordance with

+this Delegation: Council Policies:

+Recovery of Rates and Service Charges

+Financial Hardship

+Express Power to Local Government Act 1995:

+-Ap.
+000 .
+0110.
+10 s 5.44 CEO may delegate some powers and duties to other

+Sub-Delegate: employees

+Sub-Delegate/s: Director Corporate Services

+Sub-Delegate/s.
+Manager Finance Manager Financial Services

+CEO Conditions on

+this Sub-Delegation: Each person to whom a power or duty is delegated must keep records in accordance with regulations in relation to the

+tilis Sub-Delegation. exercise of the power or the discharge of the duty.

+exercise of the power of the discharge of the duty.

+Conditions on the CEO delegation also apply to the

+sub-delegation.

+Compliance Links: Council Policies:

+• Recovery of Rates and Service Charges

+Financial Hardship

+Decord Keepings '

+Record Keeping: Delegations exercised are to be recorded in the Town's

+document management system.